Tutorial: Build your first Grepr pipeline

 To complete this tutorial, you must have:

-- A Grepr account, and a login to your organization’s Grepr UI.
+- A Grepr account and a login to your organization’s Grepr UI.
 If you don’t have a Grepr account, sign up at https://app.grepr.ai/signup .

-. - A Docker installation in your local environment.
+US1, then the value of the site parameter isdatadoghq.com. - A Docker installation in your local environment.
 Docker is used to run the Datadog agents that send log events to Grepr.

 Step 1: Verify that agents can send events to Datadog

 Before working through this tutorial, you should verify that Datadog agents running in your local environment can send log events directly to Datadog.
-In a terminal window, run the following command, replacing DD_API_KEY_VALUE
+In a terminal window, run the following command, replacing DD_API_KEY_VALUE with your Datadog API key and DD_SITE_VALUE with your Datadog site parameter.
+Optionally replace DD_HOSTNAME with a preferred hostname for testing.
+This value can be used in the Datadog UI to filter incoming log events:

 docker run --rm --name dd-agent \